 Kono ressha wa ◯◯, ◯◯,…, ◯◯ ni tomarimasu. ◯◯ o deta nochi wa, shuuten ◯◯ ni touchaku suru made subete no eki ni teisha shimasu.

-Meaning: This train will be stopping at (Station A), (Station B),…., (Station C).
-After leaving (Station C), this train will be stopping at every station before arriving at (Final Station).
+Meaning: This train will stop at (Station A), (Station B),…., and (Station C).
+After leaving (Station C), it will stop at every station before arriving at (Final Station).

 Japanese Train Announcements for Transfers